Four Shows and Eight Months Later...

 The finished 2x2 sections were then cut to their proper size and drilled for assembly.
 This time we only used the hex bolts to create the pivot points for each of the sections.
 To secure the rails in their extended position, we settled on 1/4-inch wire locking pins.
 These pins are smooth and easy to handle, which makes it easy to push them into the rails without having to bore out the holes.
 The attached clips secure the pins in place.
 A pin can be inserted and secured in a couple of seconds using only one hand.
 There are also no parts to get lost.
 The pins can easily be attached to the ends of the rails during transport and storage.
 We found a perfect solution.

 We are still learning and have a couple of other improvement opportunities.
 This was a big one, however, and so far it looks like two time's a charm, to adapt an old phrase.

 The Memphis Model Railroaders have gotten in the habit of holding two open house events each year.
 As some of our previous posts describe, these events provide an opportunity for train enthusiasts to visit several model railroads under one roof and see the work of very talented modelers.

 Our latest open house was last weekend.
 We estimate about eighty people attended the event.
 If you missed our open house, don't worry.
-You can see the video highlights on our main page.
-You will also have another opportunity to visit this fall.
+You will have another opportunity to visit this fall.